Canadian Cultural Property

 Please note that ADAC encourages institutions to submit an application via email whenever possible; by doing so you will expedite the processing of your application.

 For further information please contact firstname.lastname@example.org or by calling (416) 934-1583.

 ADAC accepts appraisal submissions from institutions at any time of the year.
-Please note that we ask institutions to submit appraisal applications to the ADAC at least 6 weeks ahead of CCPERB deadline they would like to meet (see dates below).
+We ask that institutions submit appraisal applications with all required material to the ADAC at least 6 weeks ahead of the CCPERB deadline they would like to meet (see dates below).
 If you would like to submit an application after an ADAC deadline, please contact the office to discuss scheduling.